dynamsoft-docs/label-recognition-docs/programming/javascript/user-guide.md

 * `get/updateScanSettings`: Configures the behavior of the recognizer which includes `duplicateForgetTime` and `intervalTime`.

-* `updateRuntimeSettingsFromString`: Configures the recognizer engine with a built in template or a template represented by a JSON string.
+* `updateRuntimeSettingsFromString`: Configures the recognizer engine with a built-in template or a template represented by a JSON string.
 If a template was configured at creation, it will be replaced.

 #### Customize the UI